Controllability and Vector Potential: The Controllable-Uncontrollable Decomposition

-As suggested above, our intuitive understanding of an input is a signal which is not restricted in any way, and which can therefore be any element in $\F$.
-By Proposition 3.4, uncontrollable systems are precisely those which do not admit inputs.
-These are also called autonomous systems \cite{ps,w}. \\
+A notion of `inputs' in \cite{w} is a set of cordinates $\{i_1, \cdots i_{k'}\}$ such that the projection $\pi: \ker_\F(P) \rightarrow \F^{k'}$ to these coordinates is surjective.
+It reflects an intuitive understanding of an input as a signal which is not restricted in any way, and which can therefore be any element in $\F$ (electric charge $\rho$ and current density $J$ in the example of Maxwell equations in the previous section do not satisfy this condition).
+By Proposition 4.4, uncontrollable systems are precisely those which do not admit inputs (they are called autonomous systems in \cite{ps,w}).
+We conclude this section with a few additional comments on distributed systems whose behaviours resemble overdetermined lumped systems (\cite{ps,lz}).